 So far I have almost exclusively concentrated on the Assured Shorthold Tenancy (AST).

 Most landlords let using an Assured Shorthold Tenancy (AST.)
 This is because as I have already said they offer a high degree of flexibility to both landlord and tenant.
-Importantly from a landlords’ point of view, they allow them to obtain possession easily and quickly should they want to sell.
-This is a very important consideration for any property investor looking to optimise their returns.
+Importantly from a landlords’ point of view, they allow them to obtain possession of a rental property easily and quickly should they want to sell.
 However, as well as the Assured Tenancy there are a number of alternative tenancies which landlords may want to consider.
 Several will not be suitable for the ‘newby’ landlord due to their specialist nature.
-However, as a landlords experience and confidence builds they offer opportunities to broaden a landlords portfolio or specialise.
-I run through the most common of these below:
+However, as a landlords experience and confidence builds they offer opportunities to broaden a landlords portfolio.

 1. Regulated tenancy